-We put a lot of imminent dangers out of our minds as a matter of coping with our day to day existences.
+We put a lot of imminent dangers out of our minds as a matter of coping with our day-to-day existence.
 We can’t control them so why fret?
 The supervolcano under Yellowstone waiting to rip a hole in the northwestern United States with the force of a thousand nukes?
 That’s not today’s problem!
 How about that monstrous earthquake that’s supposed to destroy the entire west coast by pummeling it with tsunamis before tearing it off the continent and sinking it into the ocean?
 Eh.
 Climate change?
 Lots of people who definitely don’t have any vested interest in saying it’s not real say it’s not real so hey maybe it’s not even real!

 And those are just the really big existential threats to humanity as a species.
 We as individuals ignore even more potential dangers that are out of our control.
 One of them — maybe the most common of them all — is the fact that we could catch a bolt of lightning at some point when it’s raining.
 But you can’t really think about that.
 Sure you can avoid standing under trees and walking around with a metal baseball bat during a thunderstorm but that only gets you so far.
 If every time you find yourself caught in the rain you got deathly worried about lightning you would drive yourself insane.

 Still, this guy probably should’ve been worrying a little bit more about lightning.
 He almost got struck by it.
 Like, really closely almost got lit the hell up by the sky.
 Check out this video.